Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 Advantages of organic soil amendments

-According to research conducted in Washington State, 20% or more of the amendment carbon was maintained in the soil 5 to 15 years after the last application.
+According to research in Washington State, 20% or more of the amendment carbon was maintained in the soil 5 to 15 years after the last application.

 However, in tilled soils, the amount of organic matter retained may be lower, and in soils depleted in organic matter, it may be higher.
 Compost and biosolids products help soils, the local economy, and the environment by recycling material from local waste streams.